myronmarston/mail_safe/README.md

 * Updated to manage the gem using bundler.
 * Updated to run tests with RSpec 3.
-* Updated to support actionmailer >= 3.2 (support for older versions was removed to simplify code)
+* Updated to support actionmailer >= 3.2 (support for older versions was removed to simplify code).
 * Changed ginger in favor of appraisal to test the gem against different versions of actionmailer.
 * Added support for continuous integrations with Travis (can be locally emulated with wwtd).
 * Fixed https://github.com/myronmarston/mail_safe/issues/7